-Should a student withhold their permission but it is felt by the Student Multidisciplinary Team, including the University Medical Officer, that there remains a significant risk to the student or others, they will be managed under the Protocol without their consent until the risk has been managed to acceptable levels.
+Should a student withhold their permission but it is felt by the Student Multidisciplinary Team, including the University Medical Officer, that there remains a significant risk to the student or v.
+3.2 January 2017 others, they will be managed under the Protocol without their consent until the risk has been managed to acceptable levels.